 - To find a charter school with independent study that serves your area, go to Charter Schools in California Counties, locate your county on the map, and then click on the county.
 You may also select neighboring counties for additional charter school options, since independent study charter schools chartered in a neighboring county may serve students in your area.
 Charter schools offering independent study are in pink boxes.

 Note: An interdistrict transfer agreement is not required for attendance at a charter school.

 How to Find A Particular School’s Contact Information

-Contact information about a particular school is available on the CDE California School Directory.
-From the California School Directory Web page:
+Contact information about a particular school is available from the California School Directory:

 - Type the name of the school in the “Name” field.